vaibhgupta157/PathCompute/README.md

 # PathCompute
 PathCompute is developed on top of ODL to represent topology in UI based on information from Link-State database.
-It also exposes REST APIs for calculating constraints based LSPs for TE and getting IGP path between a pair of src and dest.
+It can be used for calculating constraints based LSPs for RSVP-TE and pushing those tunnels to Path Computation Client.
+It also exposes REST APIs for calculating IGP path between a pair of src and dest.

 # PreRequisites:
 apt-get install python-pip\